Alton Brown: Personal life

 Brown and Atlanta restaurant designer Elizabeth Ingram became engaged in 2018.
-According to Brown's Instagram account, as of September 2018, he and Ingram had married, on a boat in Charleston, South Carolina.
+Brown posted in September 2018 that he and Ingram had married on a boat in Charleston, South Carolina.

-In the fifth episode of Season 18 of Worst Cooks in America, Brown referred to his current wife as his third wife.

 Brown was once a motorcycling enthusiast, although he no longer owns one.
-Additionally, Brown is an airplane pilot, and was featured in the aviation magazine AOPA Flight Training.
+Brown is also an airplane pilot and was featured in the aviation magazine AOPA Flight Training.
 He owned two planes, a Cessna 206 and a Cessna 414.

-Brown enjoys vintage watches and wore a different watch for every season of Good Eats; this was used in production to quickly identify which season a clip is from.
-When his watch broke down midseason, he continued to wear the broken timepiece to maintain this system.
+Brown likes vintage watches and wears a different watch for every season of Good Eats; this was used in production to quickly identify which season a clip is from.
+Once, his watch broke midseason, and Brown continued to wear it for the rest of the season to maintain this system.
 Twenty years after the Omega Seamaster watch his father left him was stolen, Brown bought it from an eBay seller and had it restored.

 Brown changed his eating habits in 2009 in order to lose weight and become healthier, losing 50 lb over the course of nine months.

 Brown discussed his Christian beliefs in a 2010 interview with Eater.
-He said at the time: I'm not a spooky snake handler because I live in Georgia and I'm Christian ... that I believe in the Bible, that I travel with the Bible, that I read the Bible every day.
-I'm still me.
-I'm still a guy doing a job.
-I find, actually, that people ask me a lot about it.
-I don't hit people over the head with the Bible ...
-I still feel a funny little tinge in my stomach when I'm out to dinner with my wife and daughter in New York.
-We'll go to dinner and we'll be sitting around the table and we'll say grace.
-You know what?
-People are going to stare at you.
-I used to feel really self-conscious.
-But I've gotten to a point where I think, nah, I'm not going to feel bad about that.
-I'm not going to apologize about that.
+He said at the time:

 Brown said in a December 2014 interview in Time that he "could no longer abide the Southern Baptist Convention's indoctrination of children and its anti-gay stance" adding that he is now "searching for a new belief system."

 In November 2020, Brown declared on Twitter that he has almost always voted Republican, but that the 2016 United States Presidential Election was the first time he considered voting for a Democrat since Michael Dukakis in 1988.
-He supported Joe Biden in the 2020 U.S. Presidential Election, as well as Democrats running in U.S. Senate races in Georgia.
+Brown supported Joe Biden in the 2020 U.S. Presidential Election, as well as Democrats running in U.S. Senate races in Georgia.